 Medical Editor: John P. Cunha, DO, FACOEP

-Estragyn (estrone) USP, 0.1% W/W Vaginal Cream is a form of the female hormone estrogen used for short-term treatment of menopausal and postmenopausal symptoms.
-Common side effects include spotting, changes in vaginal discharge, abdominal pain, nausea or vomiting, breast tenderness, depression, or headaches.
+Estragyn (estrone) 0.1% W/W Vaginal Cream is a form of the female hormone estrogen used for short-term treatment of menopausal and postmenopausal symptoms.
+Common side effects of Estragyn Vaginal Cream include:

 The recommended dose of Estragyn is 2.0 to 4.0 g intravaginally per day, adjusted to the lowest amount that controls symptoms.
 Estragyn Vaginal Cream is intended for short-term use.
 Estragyn may interact with grapefruit juice, anticoagulants, insulin and oral diabetes drugs, blood pressure medications, barbiturates, hydantoins, carbamazepine, meprobamates, phenylbutazone, or rifampicin.
 Tell your doctor all medications and supplements you use.
 Estragyn is not recommended for use during pregnancy or while breastfeeding.

 Our Estragyn (estrone) USP, 0.1% W/W Vaginal Cream Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.